 - Needs to support, handle, and V2X Policies that include the set of applicable PC5 DRX patterns (if V2X layer procedure is applied for PC5 DRX parameter configuration).

-- AMF:

-- Needs to support the (transparent) signalling for PC5 DRX related configuration including the set of PC5 DRX patterns via NAS to the UE (if V2X layer procedure is applied for PC5 DRX parameter configuration).

 - NG-RAN:

 - Needs to support the signalling for PC5 (and Uu) DRX related configuration including the set of PC5 DRX patterns (if AS layer procedure is applied for PC5 DRX parameter configuration).